rchampourlier/softrli-octopress/source/_posts/2012-03-23-adding-ssl-on-some-pages-of-your-rails-application.markdown

 title: "Adding SSL on some pages of your Rails application"
 date: 2012-03-23 09:49
 comments: true
-categories: [sysadmin, unix, linux, ubuntu, ssl, rails, nginx]
+categories: [development, sysadmin, rubyonrails, unix]

 ---